 The Harbor Cruise - Perfect for Visitors

 For CityPass holders and most people visiting Seattle, the Harbor Cruise is the perfect option.
 It’s short.
 It’s sweet.
 It’s affordable and offered all year round.
 And you get to see all the quintessential sights of downtown Seattle in a one-hour tour, including the city skyline, the port, the stadiums and Seattle’s best water and mountain views.
-Locals probably won’t enjoy this cruise as much as others since they likely see these sights often, unless you’re really just looking to get out and enjoy some time on the water.
+Locals probably won’t enjoy this cruise as much since they likely see these sights often, unless you’re really just looking to get out and enjoy some time on the water.

 Going Through the Ballard Locks

-However, one of the best cruises in Seattle—or anywhere—is the Locks Cruise.
+One of the best cruises in Seattle—or anywhere—is the Locks Cruise.
 The Hiram M. Chittenden Locks (also called the Ballard Locks since they’re in Ballard) help boating traffic pass between the Puget Sound and Lake Union and adjust for both a height difference between the two bodies of water as well as keeping the water separate as one is salt water and one is fresh.
 While anyone can go watch the Locks in action from the shore (and check out the salmon ladder there too), experiencing the Locks on a boat is far superior.
 Argosy Cruises goes right through the locks with the rest of the traffic so you’ll get to see what it’s like first hand.
 The cruise also travels along the Lake Washington Ship Canal (where the locks are located) and Lake Union, so you’ll get an up-close view at Seattle’s working waterfront, tugboats, floating homes and more.

 Holidays and Special Cruises

 Argosy also joins in the local holiday fun throughout the year with all kinds of themed cruises.
-Watch for Mother’s Day brunch, Easter brunch, and mystery cruises, but the best of the best holiday cruises come after Thanksgiving—the Christmas Ship Festival.
+Watch for Mother’s Day brunch, Easter brunch and mystery cruises, but the best of the best holiday cruises come after Thanksgiving—the Christmas Ship Festival.

 The Christmas Ship Festival is actually a collection of cruises that depart from ports up and down the Puget Sound.
 Each cruise is headed up by the Christmas Ship—one of the largest Argosy boats decked out in lights—and followed by usually a second Argosy ship and any other boats that want to join in.
 Some ports end up with a big following of boats, often also decorated with lights.
 The lead ship blasts holiday tunes along the way.
 When the ships arrive at their second port, a choir on the Christmas Ship sings to those on the ship and the music is broadcast to those on other ships as well as to people waiting on the shore (there are always people waiting on shore for the Christmas Ship to arrive).
 It’s a unique way to celebrate the holidays and a lot of fun to boot!